MAA-Contest-Tester/search/README.md

 # Production

-Use the included `./docker-compose.example.yml` as an example for how to set up the containers.
-There needs to be an environment variable connecting the app to the redis server.
+Use the included `./docker-compose.example.yml`.
+The production docker container is monolithic and includes all of the dependencies that it requires.